dnagl/ng-extensions/README.md

 A demo project with all the features described can be found here: [Demo Project](https://dnagl.github.io/ng-extensions/)

+## Docs

+The documentation can be found in the doc directory in the repository.

 ## Issues, Bugs and Contribution

 When finding a bug or issue or if you have ideas for enhancements,